 Here are some areas that leaders must be aware of to help control the risks that emerge from running a business.

-This risk management approach is beneficial in implementing ‘what-if’ scenarios to measure different consequences of potential threats.
+approach is beneficial in implementing ‘what-if’ scenarios to measure different consequences of potential threats.
 From IT to marketing teams, many operational groups are experts in undertaking business experiments.
 Financial teams also set up experiments to calculate return on investments or investigate different financial metrics.

 One of the primary steps in developing a risk management strategy must be to prioritize risks and threats.
 This can be achieved by utilizing a rather common scale based on each risk's probability of happening: highly likely to emerge, some probability to emerge, little probability of emerging, very less likely to emerge.